2024 Schedule E Form and Instructions

 Where to Mail Schedule E

-If you're filing electronically, form Schedule E will be submitted along with your federal tax return.
+If you're filing electronically, form Schedule E will be submitted along with your tax return.
 For paper filing, attach Schedule E to your Form 1040 or Form 1040-SR and mail it to the IRS address listed in the instructions for Form 1040.
 Notice the Attachment Sequence No. 13 text in the upper right-hand corner of the Schedule E form.
 Always verify the correct mailing address and use certified mail to ensure your return is tracked and delivered securely.

 Common IRS Schedule E Mistakes to Avoid